snacktavish/OpenTree_SSB2020/TreeComparison.md

 **Q)** What studies support this inference?

 One of the genera got renamed!
 Why?
-Look in the synthetic tree, to assess what is happened.
+Look in the synthetic tree, to assess what has happened.

 **Q)**  Which genus?